Cybermals/Cybermals-Engine/README.md

     * label
     * button
         * supports both push and toggle modes
+    * textbox
+        * supports both multi-line and read-only modes
+        * supports variable-width fonts
+        * supports caret placement via clicking
+        * supports insertion and removal of both text and entire lines
+        * does not currently support selection of blocks of text
+        * does not currently support cut/copy/paste
     * supports creation of custom widgets
 * UI event subsystem
     * translates normal SDL2 events into UI events as needed